adasq/dropbox-v2-api/EXAMPLES.md

 ### file_properties/templates/get_for_user ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#file_properties-templates-get_for_user))
 Get the schema for a specified template.
+This endpoint can't be called on a team member or admin's behalf.

 ```js
 dropbox({